mapninja/Earthsys144/Labs/Week_04/Relations_in_QGIS.md

 ### Using the Select by Relationship Plugin to Query Across Relations

+_**Skip this section if you used the Actions for relations plugin to create your `chemicals` table selection.**_

 **_NOTE: SINCE I FIRST WROTE THIS TUTORIAL, A NEW PLUGIN HAS COME TO MY ATTENTION, CALLED_ Actions for Relations plugin, _WHICH WORKS MUCH MORE SIMPLY, AND ELEGANTLY.
 MY SUGGESTION IS TO USE THAT PLUGIN, INSTEAD OF THE_ Select by Relationship Plugin, _referenced here.
 Both will work, but the_ Actions for Relations plugin _is far simpler to use, and the results are the same._**
 **I just discovered this plugin, and haven't finished incorporated it into the exercise, yet, but I have recorded [a video walkthrough for you to use to get you started](https://stanford.zoom.us/rec/play/Pm_DPAZ-XSCHF9q2CnOw1fd3UIg6yJmwqoqCBdHeJjPNd-WRRdLAzqJWIQJ3XJQQcqaWDeDumAdwC4Qi.aQnM1Ao7i6ZQoC5g).**

-My suggestion is to use the **Actions for Relations** plugin (above), after watching the video walkthrough.
+My suggestion is to use the **Actions for Relations** plugin (above), after [watching the video walkthrough](https://stanford.zoom.us/rec/play/Pm_DPAZ-XSCHF9q2CnOw1fd3UIg6yJmwqoqCBdHeJjPNd-WRRdLAzqJWIQJ3XJQQcqaWDeDumAdwC4Qi.aQnM1Ao7i6ZQoC5g).

 1. Look for the Select by Relationship toolbar, which would have been added to the QGIS interface, when you installed the plugin.